highras/rtm-client-sdk-android/doc-en/RTMUserInterface.md

         }
     }

-    //if successful errorCode is 0 other else have mistake the errorMsg has detail messaget public static class RTMAnswer
+    //if successful errorCode is 0 other else have mistake ;the errorMsg has detail info public static class RTMAnswer
     {
         public int errorCode = -1;